An obstruction to the local lifting problem: Introduction

-In this article, we will give a necessary and sufficient condition for a $C_q \rtimes C_m$-action and in particular for the group $D_q$ to lift.
-In order to do so, we will employ the Harbater-Katz-Gabber-compactification (HKG for short), which can be used in order to construct complete curves out of local actions.
-In this way, we have a variety of tools at our disposal, comming from the theory of complete curves, and we can transform the local action and its deformations into representations of lineal groups acting on spaces of differentials of the HKG-curve.
-We have laid the necessary tools in our article \cite{2101.11084}, where we have collected several facts about the relation of liftings of local actions, liftings of curves and liftings of linear representations.
+We use the Harbater-Katz-Gabber compactification (referred to as HKG) as a means to construct complete curves from local actions.
+This approach equips us with a diverse set of tools stemming from the theory of complete curves, thereby allowing us to convert the local action and its deformations into representations of linear groups that act on the differentials of the HKG-curve.
+The foundational tools for this purpose are detailed in our article \cite{2101.11084}, where we have compiled various insights into the interrelation between lifting local actions, lifting curves, and lifting linear representations.

-More precisely let us consider a local action $\rho:G \rightarrow \mathrm{Aut}k[[t]]$ of the group $G=C_q \rtimes C_m$.
+To elaborate further, let us delve into the specifics.
+Consider a local action $\rho: G \rightarrow \Aut k[[t]]$, where the group $G$ is $C_q \rtimes C_m$.
 The Harbater-Katz-Gabber compactification theorem asserts that there is a Galois cover $X\rightarrow \mathbb{P}^1$ ramified wildly and completely only at one point $P$ of $X$ with Galois group $G=\mathrm{Gal}(X/\mathbb{P}^1)$ and tamely on a different point $P'$ with ramification group $C_m$, so that the action of $G$ on the completed local ring $\O_{X,P}$ coincides with the original action of $G$ on $k[[t]]$.
-Moreover, it is known that the local action lifts if and only if the corresponding HKG-cover lifts.
+Notably, it is established that the local action lifts if and only if the corresponding HKG-cover undergoes lifting as well.